Collapsing molecular clouds with tracer particles: Part II, Collapse Histories: Results

 The third row in Figure \ref{fig.anatomy} shows the gravitational and kinetic energies of the gas on spheres surrounding the particles.
 The dotted line shows kinetic energy, averaged over the sphere of volume $V(r)$, and the solid line shows the magnitude of gravitational energy:

 where $V(r)$ is the volume of a sphere with radius $r$.
-Initially the gravitationally energy is flat and kinetic is several times larger.
-By the end of the hardening stage (light green line) the profiles of $E_G$ and $E_K$ have been driven toward each other.
-Singularity drives an enormous increase in both kinetic and gravitational energies, and we're left with a virialized sphere with a rapidly rotating object in the center.
+Initially the gravitational energy is flat and kinetic is several times larger.
+By the end of the hardening stage (light green line) the profiles of \EG\ and \EK\ have been driven toward each other.
+Singularity drives an enormous increase in both kinetic and gravitational energies, and we're left with a relaxed envelope with a rapidly rotating pseudo-core in the center.